Novel Taught by Samantha Lan Chang

 Short Story/Novella Taught by Alecia McKenzie

 Alecia McKenzie is an award-winning short-story writer and novelist.
-Her first book Satellite City and her novel Sweetheart have both won Commonwealth literary prizes, and she was shortlisted for the 2015 Commonwealth Short Story Prize, when 22 stories from around the world were selected from a record 4,000 submissions.
-Born in Jamaica, she has lived in Asia and Europe, and is now based in Paris.
-She is also a professional journalist and accomplished painter, and edits SWAN, a web-site devoted to art and culture.
+Her first book Satellite City and her novel Sweetheart have both won Commonwealth literary prizes, and she was shortlisted for the 2015 Commonwealth Short Story Prize.
+She has lived in the Caribbean, Asia and several European countries, including Belgium where she taught communications and creative writing at the Vrije Universiteit Brussel (Vesalius College).
+She is now based in Paris and her latest book was recently published in French with the title Trésor (winner of the 2017 Prix Carbet des Lycéens).
+Website: http://aleciamckenzie.wix.com/home.

 Creative Nonfiction Taught by Lise Funderburg